Sashimi Laab: raw salmon with some beautiful accompaniments… stunning

 - Lay down the lettuce leaves;

-- Using a slotted spoon to remove excess gravy spoon over the sashimi laab on to the lettuce leaves; and
+- Use a slotted spoon to remove excess gravy spoon over the sashimi laab onto the lettuce leaves; and

 - Sprinkle over some of the toasted and crushed rice on the top.